manishcad/Spotify-x/README.md

 ![Sonic-Waves Banner](./public/sonicgithub.png)

-StellarBeat is a futuristic, neon-styled music player built with Next.js 15, PostgreSQL, and Prisma.
+Sonic-Waves is a futuristic, neon-styled music player built with Next.js 15, PostgreSQL, and Prisma.
 It offers a sleek and immersive user experience with glowing UI elements, smooth transitions, and essential music features like play, pause, shuffle, and repeat.

 This project is perfect for music lovers who want a visually appealing and fully functional music streaming experience on the web.